Areas of Expertise

-Dominic has begun to build a busy practice and accepts instructions across all areas of practice within Chambers, in both an advisory capacity and appearing regularly in Magistrates’ Courts, County Courts and the Immigration Tribunals.
+Dominic is developing a busy practice and accepts instructions across all areas of practice within Chambers, in both an advisory capacity and appearing regularly in Magistrates’ Courts, County Courts and the Employment, Immigration and Residential Property Tribunals.

 In his spare time, he likes hiking and enjoys playing golf.

 PIBA and ELA.

 Dominic accepts instructions in the area of administrative and public law and seeks to develop this area of practice.

 He has appeared in Magistrates’ and Family Courts on behalf of police forces in proceedings relating to civil orders, including domestic violence and protection orders and applications for disclosure of family law proceedings.
 Additionally, and on behalf of Chief Constables, Dominic has experience drafting applications for closure orders and thereafter appearing in the following substantive hearing.

 Dominic previously volunteered with Communities Empowerment Network, advocating on behalf of a parent at a school-based governor’s hearing to retain her vulnerable child in mainstream education.

 Dominic accepts instructions in clinical negligence as he seeks to develop this area of practice.